Kong/kubernetes-configuration/README.md

 ## How to release?

-Currently, in order to make a new release/tag available for users to use is to create a new tag and push it to the repository.
+- Make sure a changelog is updated with the new version, the release date, and all the changes.
+- Trigger a [release workflow].
+This will create a tag a release in GitHub.

+[release workflow]: ./.github/workflows/release.yaml

 ## Available custom markers